MtnBiker/Photo-Renaming-gpsCoords/_Implementation notes.md

 May be working in Nova for OM.
 Need to confirm Lumix

 If manually type last photo doesn't work.
 183 globStart = lastPhotoFilename.slice(0)+"\*" # Selected first letter of last file name

+2024.10.12 All except one of the files in in /lib were blank.
+Copied from an old backup since little change IIRC.
+Ultimately a problem with Apple iCloud.
+I'm pushing to have Git and iCloud on same files

+For focus stacked images, I don't want to put the images that contribute be put in Mylio.
+OK to save to archive.
+Maybe a note about that.
+Added some fields.
+Write to caption since can only put so much info in the name and Special Instructions is easily missed.